Oh the Caucasus!

 Not only is this the best time to visit these countries in my opinion, but it’s also the time when you can visit most of what they have to offer too.

-So yes, sticking with the idea you’ll be visiting during the warmer, more pleasant months instead – which I’d highly advise FYI – here’s my complete packing list for Georgia and Armenia.
+But in general, sticking with the idea you’ll be visiting during the warmer, more pleasant months instead – which I’d actually advise FYI – here’s my complete packing list for Georgia and Armenia.

-Oh, and sorry, one more point, just be aware of the main summer months of July and August here too, because it will be seriously warm in the low-lying parts of Georgia and Armenia then.
+Oh, and sorry, one more point, just be aware of the main summer months of July and August here too.

 Personally, this is fine for me, I am, after all, the person who once fall asleep in a sauna, but I know for many people it’s way too hot then, so you have been warned!